Joostdeboer/DnD-App/README.md

   - [ ] Add a special page to showcase the good vs evil gods
     - The page should include the icons of the gods and their names (+ title?) only, in a nice diagram
   - [ ] Add a section below for the various demigods
-- Races
+- Lineages
-  - [ ] Add a special page for the races, where you have a 'character select'-like field of races (icon + name), on the side or above, and a section with an image of the race + descriptive text on the other side
+  - [ ] Add a special page for the lineages, where you have a 'character select'-like field of lineages (icon + name), on the side or above, and a section with an image of the lineage + descriptive text on the other side
   - [ ] Break up the above in better/clearer/more easy-to-implement sections
 - Gameplay
   - [ ] Create a content page in Sanity for each `Gameplay` section